 American Fire by Monica Hesse Book Review

 I first read about American Fire by Monica Hesse on Entertainment Weekly’s ’20 Books to Read This Summer’ List.
 A true crime story involving a couple in love committing arson along a coastal Virginia town?
-I was hooked from the get-go.
+I am hooked from the get-go.

 Dancing & Falling In Love

-Let’s start with Charlie & Tonya.
+First, let’s start with Charlie & Tonya.
 How could a love connection made through a bar named Shuckers not succeed?
 Their sordid but somewhat touching love affair is highlighted throughout the book.
 I love reading the details of their shared Facebook page.
 Yes, I know, gag me.
 Surprisingly, I felt able to connect to each of them reading their status updates.
 The account gives us Tonya-isms featuring her “rhymes or homespun aphorisms”.
 These include musings about trips to Wal-Mart & McDonalds, naturally.
 Just like Rihanna sings, Charlie & Tonya ‘Found Love’ in a hopeless place.
 So what went wrong?

 The Vanishing Land

 Accomack County is the central character in this book.
 Monica introduces us to the sheriff, the residents, and the town’s history.
 As the fires pick up, the town’s resources are pressed to the limit.
 This creates more fear & tension & the air is thick with deceit.
 Accomack County knows one of their own is to blame.
 The question again is, why?